Being a homeowner or renter means paying utility bills. Your electric or energy bill is the most important and probably the largest of them.

 Plant trees and shrubs that can provide shade to help naturally keep your home cool and reduce the amount of AC you need.

 Through your Energy Company

 Although an even monthly plan won’t really save you money.
 By switching to an even monthly plan, your energy bill will be the same amount each month.
 Which will definitely help with your budgeting.

 Some energy companies offer incentives or programs where energy costs at certain times are lower (usually at night).
 So, if you can plan accordingly, you could save more.

-According to energy.gov, you can save 5-30% on your energy bill by making energy-efficient upgrades suggested from the audit.
+You can save 5-30% on your energy bill by making energy-efficient upgrades suggested by the audit.

-To have a professional come out to do an energy audit, contact your energy company.
-If you’re more of a do-it-yourself kind of person, ENERGY STAR offers a free energy assessment you can do yourself.
+Contact your energy company to have a professional come out to do an energy audit.
+If you’re more of a do-it-yourself person, ENERGY STAR offers a free energy assessment you can do yourself.

-When I found out that our energy bill was significantly more than other families in the neighborhood, I became more conscious of our energy use.
-Our bill has since come down, but there are still areas where we can improve.
+When I discovered that our energy bill was significantly higher than other families in the neighborhood, I became more conscious of our energy use.
+Our electric bill has since come down, but there are still areas where we can improve.

-Most likely, most of us are wasting energy one way or another, and that leads to an increase in our energy bills.
-So, make sure to do an energy audit, get on an even monthly plan, and put these tips to use and get saving the most on your energy bill.
+Most likely, most of us are wasting energy one way or another, which increases our energy bills.
+So, make sure to do an energy audit, get on an even monthly plan, put these tips to use, and save the most on your energy bill.